wookiehangover/phonegap-oauth-example/readme.md

-Keep in mind that this is exposing logged in user information with JavaScript, so at a minimum you should think about keeping the iframe url relatively obscure, explicitly filtering out non-file protocol iframe loads or use a querystring parameter that would be known only to the client and the server and filter based on that (hell, you could even implement oauth 2 on the signing server too.)
+Keep in mind that this is exposing logged in user information with JavaScript, so at a minimum you should think about keeping the iframe url relatively obscure, explicitly filtering out non-file protocol iframe loads or using a querystring parameter that would be known only to the client and the server and filter based on that (hell, you could even implement oauth 2 on the signing server too.)